marekborowiec/teaching/command-line1.md

 cp: overwrite './image-3.jpg'?
 ```
 The prompt will then wait for you type `y` for yes or `n` for no and press Return.
-Try backing up Sandbox files ‘ants.txt’ and ‘matrix-5214genes.phy’ by copying them in a directory outside Sandbox.
+Try backing up `Sandbox` files `ants.txt` and `matrix-5214genes.phy` by copying them in a directory outside `Sandbox`.
 ### `mv` (move) – moving and renaming files and directories
 Moving of files without copying them is done by `mv`, which can also be used to rename them.
 It works very similarly to `cp`.
 You supply it with your source and destination.
 From `Sandbox/` type:
 ```shell
 mv ants.txt Directory1
 mv Directory1/ants.txt .
 ```
-Above we copied the file ‘ants.txt’ to Directory1/ and back to Sandbox/.
+Above we copied the file `ants.txt` to `Directory1/` and back to `Sandbox/`.
 If you want to rename a file, just give it the same destination with an alternative name as the second argument (i.e. the new name):
 ```shell
 cp ants.txt Directory1
 mv Directory1/ants.txt Directory1/formicidae.txt